Skip to Content

 Use /inc resolve for complete workflow

-/inc status resolved updates the status but doesn’t complete the incident workflow.
+/inc move resolved updates the status but doesn’t complete the incident workflow.
 Use /inc resolve to properly close and generate postmortem prompts.

 Severity levels